pyQode/pyQode/CONTRIBUTING.md

 You can report bugs, suggest new feature or simply ask a question on our [centralised issue tracker](https://github.com/pyQode/pyQode/issues)

+You can also join us on irc at #pyqode

 ## Submitting pull requests: